How coffees are processed makes them taste delicious.

 Honey Process (or pulped-natural)

-Honey processed coffees are sweet, almost to the point of suggesting a bit of honey may have been added.
+Honey processed coffees exude a sweetness that hints at the addition of honey.
 Actually, the term “honey” refers to the sticky mucilage of the beans during processing.
 They are somewhere between a wet and a natural coffee; slightly fruity and with a more even acidity and a complex mouthfeel.

 The amount of mucilage or gumminess left around the bean contributes to the coffee’s sweetness and depth of body.